 George Square was also home to Henry Dundas, first Viscount Melville, whose monument dominates another of the city's squares, St Andrew Square in the New Town.

 In 1792 George Square fell victim to attacks from an angry mob, rebelling against Dundas's efforts to obstruct the abolition of the slave trade in Britain.
 As well as Dundas's home, windows were smashed in surrounding properties on the square, and Dundas is broadly 'credited' with having the abolition of slavery blocked until nearly forty years later.

 George Square remained a popular area for wealthy occupants well into the nineteenth-century.
 Today the buildings around the square all belong to the University of Edinburgh, including the George Square Theatre and central university library, dominating the southern side of the square.

-Explore George Square and other highlights of the Old Town with my Up-Close and Personal city tours!
+Explore George Square and other highlights of the Old Town with my private city walking tours!